mui/mui-x/docs/data/data-grid/pagination/pagination.md

 #### Unknown row count

-Pass the props to the Grid as explained in the table above to handle the case when the actual row count is not initially available as the following example demonstrates.
+Pass the props to the Grid as explained in the table above to handle the case when the actual row count is unknown, as the following example demonstrates.

 {{"demo": "ServerPaginationGridNoRowCount.js", "bg": "inline"}}